ppy/osu-wiki/wiki/Tournaments/HC/OMEGA/en.md

 1. The schedule for the tournament is listed under [tournament scheduling](#tournament-schedule), please use the time in-between to practice the mappool(s).
 2. Matches are allowed to overlap if referees are available.
 3. For 1v1 Bracket:
-   - If both players can come up with a better time than what we the organisers has scheduled before, please inform the organisers as soon as possible so they can make adjustments as needed.
+   - If both players can come up with a better time than what is scheduled, please inform the organisers as soon as possible so they can make adjustments.
-4. Rescheduling is allowed but please give ample time to for tournament staff to figure out the logistics of the change as just because you told tournament staff, does **not** mean it is accepted.

 ### Mappools

-1. For more specifics for what maps were played see: [Mappools](#mappools)
+1. For more specifics on what maps were played see: [Mappools](#mappools)
 2. There will be a variety of *Harumachi Clover* maps to choose from in each stage of the tournament.
    - Note: 1v1 bracket stage **does not** allow bans.
 See: [Number 4](#tournament-staging)
 3. Each stage will have the number of maps and mods as seen below:
    - Qualifiers/Groups: 1 NM, 1 HD, 1 HR, 1 DT, 1 FM
-   - RO16/Quarterfinal: 2 NM, 1 HD, 1 HR, 1 DT, 1 FM, 1 TB
+   - RO16/Quarterfinals: 2 NM, 1 HD, 1 HR, 1 DT, 1 FM, 1 TB
-   - Semifinal: 2 NM, 1 HD, 1 HR, 2 DT, 2 FM, 1 TB
+   - Semifinals: 2 NM, 1 HD, 1 HR, 2 DT, 2 FM, 1 TB
    - Grand Finals: 2 NM, 2 HD, 2 HR, 2 DT, 2 FM, 1 TB

 ### Seeding specifics